sagemath/trac_to_gh/Issue 4350.md

 # Issue 4350: matrix_window -- easy to segfault sage at command line

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4350

 Original creator: was